Today’s Bible Reading: ACTS 24:1-26:32

 Acts 26:26 For the king knows about these things, and to him I speak boldly.
 For I am persuaded that none of these things has escaped his notice, for this has not been done in a corner.

 There are things in our society that are undisclosed and things that are a matter of public record.
 Typically those that are open to the public are easily accessible and widely known.
 With the advance of cell phone technology and cameras held in the hands of most people it is very unlikely that we will miss observing some major event.
-There just aren’t many secrets or undisclosed public episodes.
+There just aren’t many secrets or undisclosed public episodes any more.
 Most people know what is going on in real time.

 In Biblical time there was a “grapevine” of communication which informed most people of the events of their day.
 The events were often memorialized in frescos and engraved in stone.
 The insignificant events were spread by heralds who would travel from village to village telling the news.
 Most people knew what was going on.